cypherbits/ffextension-omegle-tools/README.md

 ## What it does

 - Remove the Omegle logo from the Stranger cam.
+(Done)
 - Prevent your cam from being banned.
+(Done)
 - Show Stranger IP address and Location.
+(TODO)
+- Allow use of VPN with Omegle.
+(TODO)